easypoll-bot/translations/README.md

 - `locale` must always match the Discord Locale
 - `name` must always match the Discord Language Name
 - `name_native` must always match the Discord Native Name
-- `emoji_unicode` must match the correct flag of the locale and be specified as unicode.
+- `emoji_unicode` must match the correct flag of the locale and be specified as unicode

 Example:
 ```json